cmichaelcooper/_starbucks/README.md

 I have included 3 folders in the project which best describe the kinds of content to be found in each: views, css, and js.

-### Views
+### Views - Best consolidated exmples of in-context code

-In the views folder I have included several folders that include files related to a specific content type on Branded Solutions.
-These folders include HTML samples, CSS(SASS), and a folder that includes screenshots of the relevant pages in both desktop and mobile formats in order to provide context.
+The views folder is organized into sub-folders by content type, which contain folders for CSS(SASS), JS, and a folder that includes screenshots of the relevant pages in both desktop and mobile formats in order to provide context.

 ### CSS